Bartman0/az-env/README.md

 environment: *dev/tst/acc/prd/local*, where *local* will run the Docker container locally

-container base name: default *dwh-etl* will be resulting in container names such as client-dwh-etl and images names such as client-dwh-etl:rkooijman
+container base name: default of *dwh-etl* will be resulting in container names such as client-dwh-etl and images names such as client-dwh-etl:rkooijman

 The script that is run in the container is /etl/scripts/etl_${USER}.sh because we are developing here.
 Do you want to run the standard daily job or what have you?
 Just symlink /etl/scripts/etl_${USER}.sh --> /etl/scripts/dwh_daily.sh for example.

+## acr-login
+Installation:
+- put acr-login in your ~/bin directory

+Usage:
+acr-login

+This script just does a login for you into the ACR using the env vars set earlier by az-env.

 ## Requirements